tiltedveggie/tiltedveggie/README.md

 ## "What technologies and softwares are you currently working with?"

-I currently work with multiple tools, such as:
+Currently I make use of multiple tools, such as:

   - HTML
     - Emmet